 Although a birth date of 1100 would be at the end of the Viking Age — marked by the Norman invasion of England in 1066 — both mutations are undoubtedly Norse in origin.
 The current sampling, however, is too small for more precise interpretations.
 A significant population of YP4248 is yet to be found and no known historical figure or family has been associated with it.
 But the SNP is remotely connected to Somerled, King of the Isles, who died in battle against the forces of Malcolm IV at Renfrew in 1164.
 Among his descendants are the clans of MacDonald and MacDougal.
 (Somerled was historically known as a Celtic hero who successively fought off the Vikings.
 But genetics has a more ironic tale to tell.)

 Somerled's ancestor (CTS4179) separated from the lineage in question about 2500 years ago.
-Likely, however, they both emerged out of the Bergen area, and the descendants might have been associated with one another for centuries.
-But that's nothing on which to hang our hats.
-Still, I felt some encouragement while reading Viking DNA: The Wirral and West Lancashire Project.
-Listed among the DNA and surnames studied by the authors are Colley (of the Wirral Peninsula) and Coly (of West Lancashire).2 The name Cooley has multiple sources; both of these are rare variants.
+Likely, however, both branches emerged out of the Bergen area; their descendants might have been associated with one another for centuries.
+But that's not enough on which to hang our Cooley hats.
+Still, there's some encouragement to be found while reading Viking DNA: The Wirral and West Lancashire Project.
+Listed among the DNA and surnames the authors studied are Colley (of the Wirral Peninsula) and Coly (of West Lancashire).2 The name Cooley has multiple sources; both of these are rare variants.

 John Cooley, the progenitor of most of the CF01 Cooleys, was likely born in England about 1738, but there are few clues to his birth place.
 The Hackett family does traces back to SNP YP4253 with the 1746 birth of John Hackett in Matlock, Derbyshire (see the lower right-hand corner of the map, below).
 The River Goyt is sourced in the Peak District of Derbyshire and flows northwest to Stockport where it merges with the River Tame.
 The confluence of these two waterways is the famous River Mersey, which flows west to the waters bound by the Wirral Peninsula and Liverpool, just south of Lancashire.
 Anyone emigrating out of Derbyshire during the 18th century would likely have shipped out at Liverpool.
 (The city's Old Dock was built in 1715, but there appears to be no extant passenger lists for the period.)